yotamsch/yotamsch.github.io/_posts/2018-4-20-getting-started-with-octave-on-linux.md

 In the bottom-right tabs the `Editor` and `Documentation` views are also available:
 ![octave bottom-right tabs]({{ site.baseurl }}/assets/img/2018-4-20/octave-view-tabs.png "The bottom-right tabs")

-The `Editor` view allows the creation and editing of a script which can be ran within the editor or through the `Command Window` or an external shell window with the command `octave --persist <my_program>.m`.
+The `Editor` view allows the creation and editing of a script which can be ran within the editor or through the `Command Window` or an external shell window with the command `octave-cli  <path to script>/<script name>.m`.
 The editor enables Debug options like setting breakpoints and running in debug mode.
 For example:
 ![octave debug controls]({{ site.baseurl }}/assets/img/2018-4-20/octave-debug-controls.png "The Octave editor debug controls")

 ## Conclusion